 Although pine is generally considered a softwood rather than a hardwood, heart pine is different.
-The long leaf pine’s secret is life in the slow lane, taking 200–400 years to reach maturity.
-That unhurried demeanor creates a heartwood with tight growth rings and a strength, stability, and density on par with red oak or walnut.
+The longleaf pine’s secret is life in the slow lane, taking 200–400 years to reach maturity.
+That unhurried demeanor creates a heartwood with tight growth rings and strength, stability, and density on par with red oak or walnut.
 Freshly cut, heart pine possesses a yellowish hue, but over time its resin content pushes the coloring toward a pinkish tan or comfortable russet.
 The grain is dense with some figures, swirls, and cathedrals, and is punctuated by the occasional knot.

 Would you like a wide plank Heart Pine floor in your home?